-You’ll use a range of digital cameras including Canon, Blackmagic Ursa Mini Pro and Arri Alexa Mini LF (used in the BAFTA best British winning film, 1917).
+You’ll use a range of digital cameras including Canon, Blackmagic Ursa Mini Pro and the Arri Alexa Mini LF (used in the BAFTA best British winning film, 1917).
 Other equipment includes Steadicam, Mix Pre-3 (portable sound recorders) and a range of lighting.
 Post Production facilities include AVID Media Composer.
 You’ll also have access to Pro-Tools and the full Adobe Creative Suite.

 Regular visits from working professionals will enrich your studies and offer up-to-the-minute insights into the industry.
 We have guest speakers from: Molinare post-production house, BBC, ITV, freelance CCCU alumni filmmakers and screenwriters and Festival Formula.